Providing local finance for over 92 years!

 How do we protect your information?

-Our website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.
+Our website is scanned regularly for security purposes and known vulnerabilities to make your visit as safe as possible.

-Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
+Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems and are required to keep the information confidential.
 In addition, all sensitive/credit information you supply is encrypted via Secure Socket Layer (SSL) technology.

-All transactions are processed through a gateway provider and are not stored or processed on our web servers.
+All transactions are processed through a gateway provider and are not stored or processed on our servers.

 Do we use ‘cookies’?

 Yes.
-Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your Web browser (if you allow) that enables the site’s or service provider’s systems to recognise browsers and capture and remember certain information.
+Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your Web browser (if you allow) that enable the site’s or service provider’s systems to recognise browsers and capture and remember certain information.
 For instance, we use cookies to help us remember and process the information you enter when completing a loan application.
 They are also used to help us understand your preferences based on previous or current site activity, which enables us to provide you with improved services.
 We also use cookies to help us compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.

 We use cookies to:

-• Compile aggregate data about site traffic and site interactions in order to offer better site experiences and tools in the future.
+Compile aggregate data about site traffic and site interactions in order to offer better site experiences and tools in the future.
 We may also use trusted third-party services that track this information on our behalf.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Since browser is a little different, look at your browser’s Help Menu to learn the correct way to modify your cookies.